acertio/mvp_gnap_privacy/redirect.md

 ```
 Once at the Interact_Server page, the user needs to login in if he already has an account otherwise he can register.
 For that he needs to specify a DID key that represents his unique identifier and can be used to retrieve his DID document.

 In our use case, we want to attribute for every person some specifics rights based on their identity.
-So, we used [Casbin](https://casbin.org) to manage policies as you can see it in the file [policy.csv]().
+So, we used [Casbin](https://casbin.org) to manage policies as you can see it in the file **policy.csv** in the interact server side.

 We map every DID Key to a specific role and every role to some specific rights.
 For our example, we defined two different DID keys :